Summary

 | Best for | Full-stack development, DevOps, ML | Quick tasks, writing, exploration | IDE-integrated workflow |

-My recommendation: use the CLI in WSL2 as your primary development tool, and keep the desktop app or VS Code extension available for quick tasks when you do not need the full Linux environment.
-They can coexist on the same machine without any conflicts.
+The recommended approach is to use the CLI in WSL2 as the primary development tool while keeping the desktop app or VS Code extension available for brief tasks that do not require the full Linux environment.
+The tools coexist on the same machine without conflict.

-The desktop app is particularly useful when you want to quickly ask Claude Code a question about your code without opening a terminal, or when you are doing more exploratory work that does not require building and running code.
+The desktop app is particularly useful for brief questions about code without opening a terminal, or for exploratory work that does not require building and running code.

 Conclusion

-- WSL2 providing a full Ubuntu Linux environment with near-native performance
+- WSL2 provides a full Ubuntu Linux environment with near-native performance.

-- Claude Code — Anthropic’s agentic AI coding assistant, installed and authenticated
+- Claude Code, Anthropic’s agentic AI coding assistant, is installed and authenticated.

-- Node.js via nvm for JavaScript/TypeScript development and Claude Code itself
+- Node.js is installed via nvm for JavaScript/TypeScript development and for Claude Code itself.

-- Python with pyenv and uv for modern, blazing-fast Python development
+- Python is installed with pyenv and uv for modern, high-performance Python development.

-- VS Code seamlessly connected to WSL2 for the best editing experience
+- VS Code is connected seamlessly to WSL2 for an integrated editing experience.

-- Custom commands and CLAUDE.md configuration for project-specific AI assistance
+- Custom commands and CLAUDE.md configuration provide project-specific AI assistance.

-This setup eliminates the historical disadvantage Windows developers faced when it came to Linux-native tooling.
-With WSL2, you genuinely get the best of both worlds: the Windows desktop experience you are comfortable with and the full Linux development environment that tools like Claude Code, Docker, and the broader open-source ecosystem are built for.
+This configuration eliminates the historical disadvantage that Windows developers faced with respect to Linux-native tooling.
+With WSL2, the user obtains both the familiar Windows desktop experience and the full Linux development environment for which tools such as Claude Code, Docker, and the broader open-source ecosystem are designed.

 - Keep projects on the Linux filesystem (

-~/projects/) for maximum performance - Update Claude Code regularly — new features ship weekly
+~/projects/) for maximum performance. - Update Claude Code regularly; new features are released frequently.

-- Write a good CLAUDE.md for every project — it dramatically improves Claude’s output
+- Write a thorough CLAUDE.md for every project; it substantially improves Claude’s output.

-- Use custom commands to codify your workflows and make them repeatable
+- Use custom commands to codify workflows and make them repeatable.

-The combination of Claude Code and a properly configured development environment is genuinely transformative.
-Tasks that used to take hours — scaffolding a new project, writing tests, debugging obscure errors, setting up CI/CD — now take minutes.
-And because Claude Code runs locally in your terminal with full access to your tools, it works with your existing workflow rather than replacing it.
+The combination of Claude Code and a properly configured development environment is substantially transformative.
+Tasks that previously required hours, such as scaffolding a new project, writing tests, debugging obscure errors, or setting up CI/CD, now require minutes.
+Because Claude Code runs locally in the terminal with full access to development tools, it integrates with existing workflows rather than replacing them.

 References